 We review the fair value hierarchy classification of our applicable assets and liabilities on a quarterly basis.
 Changes in the observability of valuation inputs may result in a reclassification for certain financial assets or liabilities.
-Reclassifications impacting all levels of the fair value hierarchy are reported as transfers in or out of the Level 1, 2 or 3 categories as of the beginning of the quarter during which the reclassifications occur.
-There were no transfers between the levels in the fair value hierarchy during the three months ended March 31, 2021 and 2020.
+Reclassifications impacting all levels of the fair value hierarchy are reported as transfers in or out of the Level 1, 2, or 3 categories as of the beginning of the quarter during which the reclassifications occur.